Skip to main content

 AWS Authentication

-• SSO token expiration: AWS SSO tokens may expire during long-running benchmarks.
-Verify token validity before execution or refresh with aws sso login.
+• SSO token expiration: AWS SSO tokens may expire during long-running benchmark executions.
+Check the token validity period before execution or refresh with aws sso login.

 Reference: VPC CNI vs Cilium Network Policy Comparison

-Both VPC CNI and Cilium support network policies on EKS, but they differ significantly in scope and capabilities.
+Both VPC CNI and Cilium support network policies on EKS, but there are significant differences in supported scope and capabilities.

 FeatureVPC CNI (EKS Network Policy)Cilium